dbrumley/maven-example/README.md

 dependency hell when your software has:

-1. **Complex Dependency Trees**: Software projects often rely on numerous libraries, each of which may have its own set of dependencies.
+1. **Complex Dependency Trees**: Software projects often rely on numerous libraries, each of which may have its own set of dependencies (transitive dependencies).
 This creates a complex tree of dependencies that can be difficult to resolve and manage.

 2. **Version Conflicts**: Different parts of a project or different projects on the same system might require different versions of the same dependency.